Mr-Precise/rtl-sdr/README.md

 sudo apt install build-essential pkg-config cmake git libusb-1.0-0-dev
 ```
 Arch/Manjaro:
-Note: there is a PKGBUILD file in the repository and [AUR](https://aur.archlinux.org/packages/rtl-sdr-exp-git)
+Note: package has added to the [AUR](https://aur.archlinux.org/packages/rtl-sdr-exp-git), or you can use PKGBUILD.
 ```
 pacman -S cmake libusb
 ```